gtsiamit/GPT-ChatBot/README.md

 ## Running the Chatbot App

 ### Config Setup
-Before runnig the chatbot the configuration file needs to be set up with your OpenAI and LangSmith API keys, as well as the model that will be used.
+Before running the chatbot the configuration file needs to be set up with OpenAI and LangSmith API keys, as well as the model that will be used.
 The provided template config file `gpt_chatbot/config_example.json` should be copied to `gpt_chatbot/config.json` and edited with the API keys and model name.

 ```json